jasongrimes/grimesit-mm/_pages/about.md

 technical services to select clients and conduct original research and development.
 I have no employees,
-but I'm supported by a professional network of friends and experts in systems, design, development, and business.
+but I'm supported by a professional network of friends and experts in systems, design, development, and business, to whom I am grateful.

 I am a fixer.
 A pragmatist.
 I like to solve useful problems.
-If I can solve a problem for you, please [contact me](/contact/).
+If I can solve a problem for you, please [contact](/contact/) me.